Join the TMDSAS Support team live to get your application questions answered. Live Q&A on the Texas Health Education Service YouTube Channel.

 Question 4: I took my AP courses in high school, but I also took courses at a community college for dual credit.
 My AP credit is on both my community college and main institution transcript.
-Under which institution do I enter my AP credit?
+Which institution should I enter my AP credit under?

 Answer: AP Credit courses that appear across several university transcripts as transfer credit, only need to be entered once under whichever university you prefer exactly as it appears on that school’s transcript.